thinkloop/LoadedObjects/README.md

 LoadedObjects
 =============

-Coldfusion micro-framework that declaratively adds new functionality to your business ojects by assigning using attributes assigned to <cfproperty>.
+A ColdFusion micro-framework that declaratively adds new functionality to your business ojects by assigning using attributes assigned to <cfproperty>.
 Any type of plugin can be developed that uses any attribute assigned on <cfproperty> (whether a made-up property or not).

 ###Example

-Init:
+*Init:*
 ```ColdFusion
 application.loadedObjects = createObject('component', 'loadedobjects.loadedobjects').init(ObjectPathPrefix = 'model.objects');
 ```